AditiSatsangi/AditiSatsangi/README.md

 I'm [Aditi Satsangi](https://github.com/AditiSatsangi), a Researcher and Engineering Graduate with a specialization in Computer Science. 🌟

-- 📚 Pursuing a degree in Electrical Engineering focusing on Computer Science.
+- 📚 Completed a degree in Electrical Engineering focusing on Computer Science.
 - 🤖 Currently diving into Machine Learning and Data Science.
 - 😄 Pronouns: She/her
 - ✨ Interests: Problem-solving, Sudoku, Writing, Singing, and Social Service.